-All IB students are required to take six subjects, one each from groups $1-5^1$, and as their 6^{th} , they may choose Visual Arts, German B, French A / German A as self-taught or another subject from groups 3 or 4.
+All IB students are required to take six subjects, one each from groups $1-5^1$, and as their 6^{th} , they may choose Visual Arts, German B or another subject from groups 3 or 4.
 Three subjects must be taken at Higher Level (HL) and three at Standard Level (SL).